sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Ongoing Application design Review and New architecture

     BFL,
-    - Rule engine in Oneview.
+    - Dynamic Rules in Oneview.

     Issuance,
         - Issue in CwM App for one of the report only on single server.
 Currently, deployed on separate server for that client.